Make the magic come alive again.

 Dr. Phil called it an epidemic.
 There are countless stories about it online and in print.
 If it’s not happening to you, it’s undoubtedly happening to someone you know – but let’s get real: if you clicked on this article, it probably is happening to you.

-Newsweek magazine said psychologists estimate that up to 20 percent of American marriages are what they call “sexless” – defined as when couples have sex 10 or fewer times per year.
+Psychologists estimate up to 20 percent of American marriages are what they call “sexless” – defined as when couples have sex 10 or fewer times per year.

 1. Open up the conversation.